ansible/ansible/docs/docsite/rst/windows_setup.rst

     # substitute {path} with the path to the option after winrm/config/Winrs
     Set-Item -Path WSMan:\localhost\Shell\{path} -Value "value here"

-    # e.g. to change Winrs\MaxShellRunTime run
+    # for example, to change Winrs\MaxShellRunTime run
     Set-Item -Path WSMan:\localhost\Shell\MaxShellRunTime -Value 2147483647

 ..
 Note:: If running in a domain environment, some of these options are set by
     GPO and cannot be changed on the host itself.
-When a key has been configured with GPO it has the text ``[Source="GPO"]`` next to the value.
+When a key has been configured with GPO, it contains the text ``[Source="GPO"]`` next to the value.

 Common WinRM Issues
 -------------------
-WinRM can be a finnicky protocol due to the complexity in its setup and the wide range of configuration options that can be used.
+Because WinRM has a wide range of configuration options, it can be difficult to setup and configure.
 Because of this complexity, issues that are shown by Ansible could in fact be issues with the host setup instead.

-One easy way to determine whether it is a host issue is by running the following command from another Windows host to connect to the target Windows host::
+One easy way to determine whether a problem is a host issue is to run the following command from another Windows host to connect to the target Windows host::

     # test out HTTP